Major League Baseball on CBS: Trademarks

 A trademark of CBS' baseball coverage was its theme music, composed by Bob Christianson and Tony Smythe.
 One writer in 2015, noting that CBS' coverage of that era was considered by many fans to be "low-quality", remarked that the majestic, mature, and soaring theme music could be considered "the best part of CBS’ baseball coverage".

 Besides the prologues (with the play-by-play announcer previewing the upcoming matchup) for the Saturday Game of the Week, the music was usually set to the opening graphic of an opaque rendition of the CBS Eye entering a big, waving red, white and blue bunting and then a smaller, unfolding red, white and blue bunting (over a white diamond) and floating blue banner (which usually featured an indicating year like for instance, "1991 World Series") complete with dark red Old English text.

 Pat O'Brien was made the host of the All-Star Game, the postseason, and the World Series, despite having watched, by his own admission, a total of "perhaps two" baseball games in his entire life at that point.
+New York Post columnist, Phil Mushnick would later accuse O'Brien of being a "style-only artist".
+Mushnick in particular, cited an incident during a World Series game on CBS, where O'Brien said on air that a player had “scored a home run.”

 The network used the slogan "Baseball's biggest moments are on CBS!" to promote its regular season Game of the Week broadcasts.